We all want it: peace of mind.

 Going to the source of Peace

 I know that seems crazy, but I googled verses about fear.
-I literally typed that in there.
-Verses about fear.
+I literally typed “verses about fear” in the search bar.

-It’s okay to Google verses about fear if you need to.
-It’s okay to Google verses about whatever you’re struggling with.
+It’s okay to google verses about fear if you need to.
+In fact, google verses about whatever you’re struggling with.
 Girl, do what you need to do to get God’s Word in your mind.

-The verse that popped up was, Psalm 56:10-111.
-And that verse says, “In God whose word I praise, in the Lord, whose word I praise.
+The verse that popped up was, Psalm 56:10-11 which says, “In God whose word I praise, in the Lord, whose word I praise.
 In God I trust, and I am not afraid.”

 I just started saying that verse over and over and over.

-Our employees probably thought I had gone crazy, because I shut the door to my office, and here I am, Googling something, and then I’m sitting on the floor, almost in the fetal position, just looking like I’m talking to myself.
+Our employees probably thought I had gone crazy because I shut the door to my office, sat on the floor, almost in the fetal position, and started talking to myself.

-That whole evening, I was home alone, I could think of nothing else except this fear that was in my heart.
-And so every time the enemy gripped me with fear, I started saying that verse out loud.
-I had memorized it just from saying it over and over and over, and I spoke it out.
+That whole evening, I was home alone, and I could think of nothing else except this fear that was in my heart.
+So, every time the enemy gripped me with fear, I started saying that verse out loud.

-I was the only one home, who’s going to talk back?
-The dog?
-No. I just kept saying that verse, over and over and over.
-And surprisingly, I slept pretty well.
+I was the only one home, and it wasn’t like the dog was going to talk back and have a conversation.
+Yet, I just kept saying that verse, over and over and over.
+Surprisingly, I slept pretty well.

 Where You are every fear is broken

-The next morning, as I was getting ready for the day, another song came into my mind.
-And it was the worship song, Closer.
-And the lyrics starts with, “There’s no life without You.
+The next morning, as I was getting ready for the day, another song came into my mind, and it was the worship song “Closer.”
+The lyrics start with, “There’s no life without You.
 You have all that we need.
-Where You are, every fear is broken.
-And the darkness must flee.”
+Where You are, every fear is broken, and the darkness must flee.”

-And then I just felt His arms wrap around me, encouraging me for going to Him for breaking my fear.
-And after all that, for the rest of that trip, fear lost its grip on me.
-Even when their trip, they ran into a little bit of trouble and they had to stay an extra night.
-I knew that where God is, every fear is broken.
+I felt His arms wrap around me, encouraging me for going to Him for breaking my fear.
+For the rest of that trip, fear lost its grip on me.
+Even when my husband and sons ran into a little bit of trouble and had to stay an extra night, I knew that where God is, every fear is broken.

-You see peace of mind isn’t just about being brave in those big moments.
-Because we may never have a huge David and Goliath moment.
+Peace of mind isn’t just about being brave in those big moments because we may never have a huge David and Goliath moment.

-But we have moments every day when we choose to trust instead of worry.
-Whenever we choose the truth over the lies.
-And whenever we choose to keep our mind focused on who God is.
+But we have moments every day when we choose to change our mindset to trust instead of worry.

-Because isn’t that how we all are as moms?
-We want to have peace of mind, it seems like fear is everywhere and anxiety is everywhere.
-If we really want to have peace of mind, it starts with Someone who’s greater than you.
+Even though we want to have peace of mind, it seems like fear and anxiety are everywhere.
+But peace of mind starts with Someone who’s greater than you.
 And that’s The Lord.

 I have a list of POWER VERSES you can use to strengthen your peace.
 You can grab it for free by signing up for my Resource Library.
-Just click HERE to sign up!
+Just click HERE!